wilmermendezcodes/object-detection-learning/README.md

 - Training helpers: dataset stats, auto‑split, semi‑auto labeling loops

 ---
-SwiftDetect is designed to get you from “hello world” to a robust, production‑ready detector with practical defaults and clear escape hatches.
+SwiftDetect is designed to get you from “hello world” to a robust, detector with practical defaults and clear escape hatches.

+(This Repo is for learning purposes only and not intended in any production or commercial use)